 This advice may not be appropriate in every case.
-One specific example would be withdrawal of anticonvulsant medication when there is a well-established history of seizures, only while asleep.
+One specific example is withdrawal of anticonvulsant medication when there is a well-established history of seizures only while asleep.
 In such cases, any restriction in driving is best determined by the physicians concerned, after considering the history.
 It is up to the patient to comply with such advice.
-For DVLA to revoke the licence during the period of withdrawal would be both restrictive and unnecessarily bureaucratic.

-It is important to remember that the epilepsy regulations are still relevant even if epileptic seizures occur after medication is omitted, e.g. on admission to hospital for any condition.
+It is important to remember that the epilepsy regulations are still relevant even if epileptic seizures occur after medication is omitted, for example on admission to hospital for any condition.